catalyzeio/policies/source/sections/01-introduction.md

 Within the Datica Platform on Rackspace, AWS, Azure, and SoftLayer, all data transmission is encrypted and all hard drives are encrypted so data at rest is also encrypted; this applies to all servers - those hosting Docker containers, databases, APIs, log servers, etc. Datica assumes all data *may* contain ePHI, even though our Risk Assessment does not indicate this is the case, and provides appropriate protections based on that assumption.

-In the case of Platform Customers, it is the responsibility of the Customer to restrict, secure, and assure the privacy of all ePHI data at the Application Level, as this is not under the control or purview of Datica.
+In the case of Platform Customers, it is the responsibility of the Customer to restrict, secure, and assure the privacy of all ePHI data at the Application Layer, as this is not under the control or purview of Datica.

 The data and network segmentation mechanism differs depending on the primitives offered by the underlying cloud provider infrastructure: